saniochky/watchlist-react/README.md

 ### framer-motion

-Was used to add animations to the main page.
+Was used to add animations across the app.

 ### @fortawesome/react-fontawesome